Professional Reviews

 Kaspersky Safe Kids Kids Apps (Installation & Setup)

-Now, on your child’s profile, access the Device use tab, then select Settings, and click Add device.
+In the web app, go to your child’s profile, access the Device use tab, then select Settings, and click Add device.

 Kaspersky Safe Kids Installation & Setup